 Further, timely enrollment in clinical trials is reliant on clinical trial sites which may be adversely affected by global health matters, including, among other things, pandemics.
 For example, our clinical trial sites have been affected by the COVID-19 pandemic.
 Commencement of enrollment of our clinical trials of PLN-74809 in IPF and PSC was delayed.
 While these trials have resumed patient enrollment, we believe we are experiencing slower than expected enrollment due to the pandemic.
-With respect to our PLN-74809 program for COVID-19 ARDS, we have initiated a Phase 2a trial evaluating the potential of this candidate, but there can be no assurance that we will not encounter challenges in patient enrollment or the conduct of the trial generally.
+With respect to our PLN-74809 program for COVID-19 ARDS, we initiated a Phase 2a trial in 2020 evaluating the potential of this candidate, but recently ceased enrollment due to dramatically declining numbers of severe and critical COVID-19 cases, given the availability of COVID-19 vaccines and the increased and successful measures taken to contain the virus.
 While the Phase 1 trial of PLN-1474 has completed, this trial also experienced delays due to COVID-19 In addition, after enrollment in these trials, if patients contract COVID-19 during participation in our trials or are subject to isolation or shelter-in-place restrictions, this may cause them to drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols.
 If patients are unable to follow the trial protocols or if our trial results are otherwise disputed due to the effects of the COVID-19 pandemic or actions taken to mitigate its spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.